Mental Health Visa Sponsorship Jobs in Georgia

 Which companies sponsor visas for mental health professionals in Georgia?

 Large health systems are the most consistent sponsors in Georgia.
-Emory Healthcare, Grady Health System, WellStar Health System, and Piedmont Healthcare have all sponsored mental health professionals through H-1B and other work visa categories.
+Emory Healthcare, Grady Health System, WellStar Health System, and Piedmont Healthcare have all sponsored mental health professionals through H-1B visa and other work visa categories.
 Community mental health centers and federally qualified health centers (FQHCs) across the state also sponsor, particularly for roles in underserved areas where licensed clinicians are in short supply.

 Which visa types are most common for mental health roles in Georgia?